If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

 Gros Piton Opening Times

-This means that the earliest you can start your hike is 7 AM and ideally you should be done by 2 PM.
+The earliest you can start your hike is 7am and ideally you should be done by 2pm.

 How To Get To Gros Piton

-You can reach Gros Piton by car.
+The main way to get to Gros Piton is by car.
 This can be either by taxi or rental car.

 Gros Piton sits a 20-minute drive south of Soufriere, 1.5 hours south of Castries and 2 hours south of Rodney Bay.